-The complete SocketTools 10 Developer’s Guide and Technical Reference documentation is available online.
-This is the same documentation that is included with the current version of the product.
+The complete SocketTools 10 Developer’s Guide and Technical Reference documentation for the current release is available online.

 The SocketTools documentation is divided into two major sections, a Developer’s Guide and a Technical Reference.
 The Developer’s Guide provides an overview of the SocketTools components and how they can be used in your application.
 If you are not familiar with network programming and Internet protocols, it also provides some general information to help you familiarize yourself with the various protocols available.